Start your workplace transformation today.

 Tripledot’s distinctive brand identity is omnipresent, whether grabbing lunch or developing the next chart-topping game.
 Soft blue, muted green and glowing orange are interwoven into wall panels, glass manifestations and furnishings which clearly aligns with the Tripledot colour palette.
 Bold statement pieces are complemented with natural greys and earthy browns on walls and flooring which softens the impact.

-The result is a space that is unmistakably Tripledot’s, both in character and company culture.
+The result is a space that is unmistakeably Tripledot’s, both in character and company culture.
 It's also a space where every individual can make their mark.
 A bespoke ‘culture wall’ features tokens and trinkets from each person who joins the team, as a way to identify their individual personalities and interests.

 Project Designer, Zoe Martinez said: “It’s a space that is wholly reflective of who Tripledot are individually and as a brand.
 I’ve spotted that Tripledot have already used the office in the evening to embrace the collaborative and social culture of the company.”